robert17/iotf-rtd/docs/devices/libraries/embedded_c.rst

 Initializing the Client Library
 -------------------------------

-After downloading the client library, it must be initialized and connected to the Internet of Things Foundation.
-There are 2 ways to initialize the Internet of Things Foundation Client Library for Embedded C:
+After downloading the client library, it must be initialized and connected to the IoT Platform.
+There are 2 ways to initialize the IoT Platform Client Library for Embedded C:

 Passing as Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-The 'initialize' function takes the following details to connect to the IoT Foundation service:
+The 'initialize' function takes the following details to connect to the IoT Platform service:

 -   client - Pointer to the *iotfclient*
 -   org - Your organization ID